TempestNetworks/zephyr-rp-docs/pages/gangs/gang-progression.md

 * Custom Gang vehicle of own choosing

 ***
+** Rewards do not stop at Syndicated & rewards are not limited to these lists**

 Promotion is not guaranteed with time — it must be earned through quality, creativity, and contribution to the broader RP environment.